If you’d like to join the medical field quickly, becoming a medical assistant is a great option.

-Becoming a medical assistant offers the opportunity to make a real difference in people’s lives, while also providing the opportunity to easily transition into management or another healthcare position.
-We’ve prepared this helpful guide to answer your questions on what a medical assistant does and what you need to know to become one.
+This guide will help answer your questions on what a medical assistant does and what you need to know to become one.

 Medical assistants are essential members of the healthcare team.
-They fulfill both administrative duties and clinical duties -- acting as liaisons between patients and the physician or medical staff.
+They fulfill both administrative tasks and patient care duties, acting as liaisons between patients and the physician or medical staff.

 They can work anywhere from laboratories to college health centers, and they take on responsibilities ranging from answering phones and updating medical records to assisting with physical exams and drawing blood.

-Despite the importance of the role, medical assistants do not require extensive education or credentials.
+Despite the importance of this role, medical assistants do not require extensive education or credentials.
 To become a medical assistant, you’ll need a high school diploma or a GED.
 You’ll also need to complete a medical assisting program.
 (More on those in section four!)

 Part Two What Does a Medical Assistant Do?